 Ready to start winning at chess?

-Perhaps this will take you a long time, but selecting the lines you’re going to study and stick to them is essential.
+Perhaps this will take you a long time, but selecting the lines you’re going to study and sticking to them is essential.
 If you have a chess coach then it can be done easily.
 If you don’t, choose lines that fit with your playing style.

 Look into the established theory by checking the latest books written on that opening.
 If there aren’t any books or you don’t have them, it is not a problem.
 You could check the latest games by Grandmasters in your database and see what the trend is.